Röyksopp

 Röyksopp (/no/) are a Norwegian electronic music duo from Tromsø formed in 1998.
-The duo consists of childhood friends Svein Berge and Torbjørn Brundtland who formed Röyksopp during the Bergen Wave.
+The duo consists of childhood friends Svein Berge and Torbjørn Brundtland, who formed Röyksopp during the Bergen Wave.
 After experimenting with different genres of electronic music, the band solidified their place in the electronica scene with their 2001 debut album, Melody A.M., released on the Wall of Sound record label.

-Röyksopp has consistently experimented with various genres pertaining to electronic music.
-Stylistically, the band makes use of various genres, including ambient, house music and synth-pop.
-The band is also known for its elaborate concert performances, which often feature eccentric outfits.
+Röyksopp has consistently experimented with various electronic music genres, including ambient, house music, and synth-pop.
+The band is also known for its elaborate concert performances, which feature eccentric outfits.

-Since their 1998 debut, the duo has gained critical acclaim and popular success around the world.
-To date, Röyksopp has been nominated for two Grammy Awards, won seven Spellemannprisen awards, performed worldwide tours, and produced albums that have topped the charts in several countries, including four consecutive number-one albums in their native country.
+Röyksopp has been nominated for two Grammy Awards, won seven Spellemannprisen awards, performed worldwide tours, and produced albums that have topped the charts in several countries.

 Band name

 Røyksopp literally means "smoke mushroom".
 It is the Norwegian word for the class of mushrooms known as puffball.
 The band's name replaces the second letter (ø) with ö, which is non-existent in the Norwegian alphabet but corresponds to the same sound in the Swedish alphabet.